Bimodal Camera Pose Prediction for Endoscopy: Related Work

 \section{Related Work}

 The availability of real colonoscopy training data with camera poses and scene depths is limited.
-Existing convolutional neural nets (CNNs) thus focus mainly on synthetic data, labels from ex-vivo porcine, or unsupervised methods.
+Existing convolutional neural nets (CNNs) for camera pose estimation in colonoscopy thus focus mainly on synthetic data, labels from ex-vivo porcine, or unsupervised methods.

 \textbf{Unsupervised depth and pose prediction:} Self-supervised methods require neither ground truth nor pseudo labels.
 They depend instead on carefully designed loss functions.
 Turan \textit{et al.}, Ozyoruk \textit{et al.}, Yao \textit{et al.}, and Widya \textit{et al.} all employ warping errors to supervise a depth and pose prediction network in gastroscopy or colonoscopy \cite{turan2018unsupervised, ozyoruk2021endoslam, yao2021motion, widya2021learning}.
 Though an unsupervised approach enables training in an environment where it is near impossible to obtain good ground truth, we identify several shortcomings of existing approaches in this work.
 One drawback is that unsupervised methods can predict unimodal distributions even though the underlying data is bimodally distributed.
 We discuss this phenomenon in detail in Section \ref{sec:limitations}.